vemomoto/vemomoto/docs/index.rst

 Installation
 -------------------------------------------------

 The packages are available on the `Python package index <https://pypi.org/>`_ and can be installed via `pip <https://pypi.org/project/pip/>`_.
 The project includes some C extensions, which need to be compiled before they can be used.
-For 64-bit Windows, precompiled packages are available.
+For Python 3.7 on 64-bit Windows, precompiled packages are available.
 If working on a different platform, a compiler will be required.
 If you are working with `Anaconda <https://www.anaconda.com/>`_ on 64-bit Linux, you may satisfy this requirement via running

 .. code-block::